 Driving Under the Influence of Age

 Many people are living longer, and that means more older drivers are behind the wheel.
 It is a trend that continues to raise safety concerns on the road.
-This week is dedicated to Older Driver Safety Awareness.

 Older drivers have fewer motor vehicle crashes than younger drivers, mostly because they drive less.
 Per mile, though, crashes increase as people reach their 60s and beyond, at the levels seen in younger drivers.
 This suggests that age, or age-associated impairments, may be important risk factors.
 Consider these statistics: